 THE TIME IS NOW TO PROTECT AND DEFEND OUR LANDS

-This last June, Californians committed to something so singular in importance that it has set a course for a new era in the protection of California’s natural areas, parks and water.
+In June 2018, Californians committed to something so singular in importance that it has set a course for a new era in the protection of California’s natural areas, parks and water.
 Proposition 68, the most progressive environmental funding for the Sierra Nevada region in the State’s history, passed—authorizing $4 billion in tax dollars to outdoor recreation, land conservation, and water quality projects— thus creating a rare and significant opportunity to prioritize public health and the environment.

 The months following the passing of Proposition 68, Bear Yuba Land Trust (BYLT) has been on the front lines, actively seeking grants and simultaneously forging partnerships to improve and expand upon their current work.